Want to relocate for work? Ten tips for managing a long-distance job search. [TWEET]

 Include the phrase “My family and I are willing to relocate to [location] at personal expense” (if applicable) within your resume and LinkedIn profile’s executive summary.
 This shows your commitment to relocate, and your family’s support.

-Take your address off the resume.There’s a lot of debate over this practice, but I prefer to leave the address off, rather than use a relative’s address.
+Remove your mailing address from your resume.There’s a lot of debate over this practice, but I prefer to leave the address off, rather than use a relative’s address in your target location.
 It just looks weird when your address says California but your current job says Connecticut, you know?
 If an application requires an address, that’s when I recommend using your relative’s local address.

 Utilize these tips and you’ll be on your way to landing that job across the country!